mnie-fallback/MNie.github.io/_posts/2018-06-16-riderCaseSensitive.md

 So when you are using rider please be cautious that it could be case sensitive sometimes :)

+#edit
+It is already [fixed](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FRIDER-16914) and should work correctly in Rider 2018.2.

 Thanks for reading!